systemd/mkosi/mkosi.md

   automatically used for this purpose.
 Specify an empty value to disable automatic detection.

-`WithNetwork=`, `--with-network`
+`WithNetwork=`, `--with-network=`

 : When true, enables network connectivity while the build script `mkosi.build` is invoked.
 By default, the build script runs with networking turned off.
 The `$WITH_NETWORK` environment variable is passed to the `mkosi.build` build script indicating whether the build is done with or without network.

+`CacheOnly=`, `--cache-only=`

-If specified as `never`, the package manager is instructed not to contact the network for updating package data.
+: If specified, the package manager is instructed not to contact the network for updating package data.
 This provides a minimal level of reproducibility, as long as the package data cache is already fully populated.